General Information

 CIEMI

-Roy Guzmán Ramírez, Engineer
+Ing.
+Roy Guzmán Ramírez

-Carolina Vásquez Soto, Engineer
+Ing.
+Carolina Vásquez Soto

 CIT

-Ana Lucía Sánchez Montero, Engineer
+Ing.
+Ana Lucía Sánchez Montero

 CITEC

-José Guillermo Marín Rosales, Engineer
+Ing.
+José Guillermo Marín Rosales

-Minor Rodríguez Rojas, Engineer
+Ing.
+Minor Rodríguez Rojas

 CFIA